ArchiveBox/abx-spec-behaviors/README.md

 ## `BehaviorDriver`

 `BehaviorDriver`s are actually just `Behavior`s like any other, with the same metadata fields + `hooks`.
-The only distinction is that `BehaviorDriver`s generally only implement `hooks` for the [common core events](#common-event-types) that other `Behavior`s depend on (sort of like a standard library), or `hooks` for handling outputs e.g. filesystem IO, adding to crawl queue, etc...
+The only distinction is that `BehaviorDriver`s generally implement `hooks` to handle the [discovery events](#common-event-types) that `Behavior`s use to *announce outputs* that you can do something with e.g. extracted video/audio/text, URLs to add to crawl queue, etc...

-If a crawling project cares about any events or outputs that might be emitted by `Behavior`s during a crawl, then it should implement a `BehaviorDriver` to listen for those events it cares about.
+If a crawling project wants to use `Behavior`s to extract things out of pages during a crawl, then it should implement a `BehaviorDriver` to listen for the announcements about content it cares about.

 Like normal `Behavior`s, `BehaviorDriver`s also can also maintain some `state` internally (if needed).
 ```javascript